-Rental properties are required to pay 1.5% gross island receipts tax, 3% Ottawa County lodging tax, and 1.5% Village of Put-in-Bay lodging tax (if in the Village Municipality) or 1% Put-in-Bay Township lodging tax (if in the Township).
-There’s a number of Airbnb and VRBO that have been identified and listed that are not paying their share of the taxes, and those businesses will soon be notified.
+Rental properties must pay 1.5% gross island receipts tax, 3% Ottawa County lodging tax, and 1.5% Village of Put-in-Bay lodging tax (if in the Village Municipality) or 1% Put-in-Bay Township lodging tax (if in the Township).
+There are a number of Airbnb and VRBOs that have been identified and listed that are not paying their share of the taxes, and those businesses will soon be notified.
 Officials are planning a campaign to contact these non-compliant businesses to make sure that the proper taxes are being paid.

-The method used by these officials will be to inform the business about the taxes, educate on proper taxes that should be paid, provide amnesty for the past non-compliance and enforce a penalty if not paid in future years.
-If you feel that you are currently not paying the proper taxes for your rental, please contact the Ottawa Co.
+The method used by these officials will be to inform the business about the taxes, educate on proper taxes that should be paid, provide amnesty for past non-compliance and enforce a penalty if not paid in future years.
+If you feel that you are currently not paying the proper taxes for your rental, don’t hesitate to get in touch with the Ottawa Co.
 Auditor’s office, as it is the collector for all three taxes.
 Visit ottawacountyauditor.org and click on the Put-in-Bay Hotels tax to find the necessary registration forms.

 Great News June 2020 Community Swim/Sail is a Go!

-The island and cottage kids and their families will be glad to know both the Community Swim and Sail programs are both on for this summer.
+The island and cottage kids and their families will be glad to know the Community Swim and Sail programs are on for this summer.
 They will run from June 29th until July 23rd, rd.
-The CSS Board is currently working on guidelines and expectations to allow for safe summer programs in and on the water.
+The CSS Board is working on guidelines and expectations to allow safe summer programs in and on the water.
 Registration is limited to 50 kids in each program.
-To sign up, go to the Community Swim/Sail website at pibswimsail.org.
+To sign up, visit the Community Swim/Sail website at pibswimsail.org.